Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/embracing-typescript-strict-mode.md

     - Programming
 tags:
     - TypeScript
+description: Encourages the use of TypeScript strict mode to catch null reference errors at compile time, and demonstrates how to use type guards instead of assertions.
 ---

 TypeScript has had the `strict` compiler option for a while now.
 It enables several more stringent checks, including two of my favourites: `noImplicitAny` and `strictNullChecks`.
 My summary of strict mode would be this…